-Before you begin: Make sure to back up your files before performing these actions.
-There is no ‘undo’ option in the command line, so if you delete something accidentally, you can’t get it back.
+Before you start: Always make a backup of your files before making changes.
+Remember, there is no ‘undo’ button in the command line, so if you delete something by mistake, you won’t be able to recover it.

 grep is a utility that searches for text patterns within files.
 Although it’s primarily used for searching, we can also use it to remove lines that match a specific pattern.